mellinwood1023/Typescript_vehicle_generator/README.md

 ## Credits

 Would like to give credit to the TA's and my peers - every piece of advice and input helps!
+Special shout out to Matt and Clinton for the peer review and debugging help!

 ## License